Why bi-amp your speakers?

 Passive versus active bi-amping

-The bi-amping method we describe in this article is sometimes called “passive” bi-amping.
-That means the speaker’s internal crossovers are still employed.
-Passive bi-amping doesn’t make any changes to the signal itself — only in the amount of available current being sent to each portion of the speaker.
+The bi-amping method we describe in this article is sometimes called “passive bi-amping."
+That means the speaker’s internal crossovers are solely used to direct the traffic of the incoming signal.
+Passive bi-amping doesn’t make any changes to the signal the speaker is receiving — it only increases the amount of available current being sent to each portion of the speaker.

-This is different than “active” bi-amping, which removes the speaker’s crossovers from the signal path altogether.
-This method employs multiple amplifiers and external crossovers to achieve better sound.
-Active bi-amping can offer greater improvements in performance, but requires specialized gear to pull off.
+This is different from "active bi-amping," which employs multiple amplifiers and external crossovers to achieve better sound.
+Active bi-amping can offer greater improvements in performance, but requires specialized gear and set up knowledge to pull off.

 How is bi-wiring different from bi-amping?